Tactical Malware Analysis - Course Objectives

 We will provide all students with VMware (compatible with Vmware Fusion and Vmware Workstation) and VirtualBox virtual machine images that will be shared ahead of the course.
 Students are encouraged to bring a laptop with VMware/VirtualBox installed, and have sufficient RAM and disk space to run up to two Windows 10 virtual machines at the same time.

 Branko Spasojevic: Branko started his career in penetration testing and consulting.
 From there he moved to Symantec as reverse engineer and spent all his time doing malware analysis and tracking APT groups.
 After that he joined Google’s detection team and realized there is more to a good malware report than IDA screenshots.
 Currently Branko is a senior security engineer at Google’s Threat Analysis Group (TAG) where he does malware analysis and threat hunting.
 Branko is one of the authors of the Gray Hat Hacking books.

-Taha ‘lordx64’ Karim: Taha is the founder and CEO of tephracore where he is globally in charge of making APT’s life harder.
-Taha is a passionate malware analysis expert with over a decade of technical experience and worked at different senior technical malware analysis positions in the past: Taha worked with DarkMatter where he was the head of Malware Research Labs, during that time, he uncovered WINDSHIFT APT and reverse engineered and tracked different Iranian APTs targeting the Middle East.
-Before that, Taha was a senior Malware Researcher at FireEye Labs where he specialized in tracking and analyzing cyber espionage APTs.
+Taha ‘lordx64’ Karim: Taha is the founder of tephracore where he is globally in charge of making APT’s life harder.
+Taha is a passionate malware analysis expert and hacker with over a decade of technical experience and worked at different senior technical malware analysis positions in the past: Taha worked at DarkMatter where he joigned a world class tier-1 team where he built and was responsible of the Malware Research Labs.
+During that time, he uncovered WINDSHIFT APT amongst other APTs targeting the Middle East.
+Before that, Taha was a senior Malware Researcher at FireEye Labs Ninja team where he specialized in tracking and analyzing cyber espionage APTs targeting the US.
 Taha worked before that at Symantec where he met Branko and both won the prestigious Symantec CyberWar Game challenge and ranked at the first position.

 Tactical Malware Analysis - Contact us